n30dyn4m1c/BearishBoS_EA/README.md

 # BoS_EA
-MQL5 EA for Sending Alerts after a Bearish of Structure
+MQL5 EA for Sending Alerts after a Bullish of Structure